caltechlibrary/dataset/how-to/collections-grids-and-frames.md

 + frames (return a list of frame names)
 + reframe (refresh the content of a frame’s grid optionally replacing the keys associated in the frame)
-+ frame-labels (explicitly set the labels for a frame)
 + hasframe (check to see if a frame exists in the collection)
 + delete-frame